-While more and more physicians are becoming aware of the impact mold can have on a patients’ health and may ask patients displaying symptoms of mold-related illness about possible mold exposure, dentists may not consider the fact that mold in the home could be contributing to their patients’ oral health issues.
-And while physicians may be aware of the more common symptoms of mold exposure, like respiratory problems and allergic reactions, they may not realize mold can also cause dental problems.
-It’s important to be aware of all the potential health problems mold exposure can cause, including those related to oral health, in order to make sure you receive the treatment you need.
+While more and more physicians are becoming aware of the impact mold can have on a patients’ health and may ask patients displaying symptoms of mold-related illness about possible mold exposure, dentists often do not consider the fact that mold in the home could be contributing to their patients’ oral health issues.
+It’s important for dentists to be aware of all the potential health problems indoor mold exposure can cause, including those related to oral health, in order to make sure you receive the treatment you need.

 Mold reproduces by means of microscopic spores, too small to see with the naked eye.
 Inhalation of these spores causes the respiratory problems commonly associated with mold.
 Mold spores are also responsible for some of the dental issues related to mold exposure.

 According to the Cleveland Clinic, mold spores can become lodged in mucus membranes, the delicate linings of the nose, mouth, throat and sinuses.
-Mold spores irritate the mucus membranes and can cause a burning sensation.
-Bleeding may also result.
+Mold spores irritate the mucus membranes and can cause a burning sensation, which may lead to bleeding of the gums.

 Some types of mold produce toxic substances called mycotoxins.
 Exposure to mycotoxins causes additional health problems beyond those triggered by inhalation of mold spores.
-It’s the mycotoxins produced by stachybotrys chartarum, also referred to as black mold, that makes this strain of mold so hazardous.
-Some mycotoxins can cause the mucus membranes to bleed, triggering nose bleeds are well as gums that bleed easily.
+It’s the mycotoxins produced by stachybotrys chartarum, commonly referred to as the infamous "Black Mold," that makes this strain of mold so hazardous.
+Some mycotoxins can cause the mucus membranes to bleed, triggering nosebleeds and gums that bleed easily.